Raptor-token/Raptor/Readme.md

 ## WHAT IS RAPTOR?

-Raptor is an Ethereum focused DAO operating a network of community owned Validator Nodes, providing an essential public good, and supporting the infrastructure to onboard the next wave of users into Web3.
+Raptor is an Ethereum infrastructure DAO focused on maintaining ETH2 Validators, an essential public good, by supporting the infrastructure to onboard the next wave of users into Web3.

-Ether has become the primary reserve currency of the Web3 economy and there is no better asset to serve as the bedrock for a validator protocol that can thrive for years to come.

-Our DAO is governed by the RAPTOR token, with a focus on staking Ethereum 2.0 Validator Nodes, providing an everlasting source of yield to fund the Protocol, Treasury and RaptorDAO.

-Our vision is to build a decentralized network of nodes and strong brand identity that's owned and built by its community.
+We believe the open source roots of Ethereum encourage communities to support each other and support the network.
+Our vision is to build a decentralized network of validators and strong brand identity that's owned and built by its community.

-A strong community representing Raptor will onboard thousands more people into our tribe.
+Our DAO is governed by the RAPTOR token, with a focus on staking ETH2 Validators, providing an everlasting source of yield.

 To Learn more about Raptor visit our website at: https://raptor.wtf